inayet/masjidikhlas-v3/site/content/donate/_index.md

 ## Tax Information

-Test Mosque is a registered 501(c)(3) nonprofit organization.
+Masjid Ikhlas is a registered 501(c)(3) nonprofit organization.
 All donations are tax-deductible to the extent allowed by law.

 ## Questions?

 For more information about donation opportunities, please contact us at:
-- **Email:** CO
+- **Email:** office@masjidikhlas.org
 - **Phone:** 303-920-0252

 ---